podofo/podofo/README.md

 ## What is PoDoFo?

-PoDoFo is a s a free portable C++ library to work with the PDF file format.
+PoDoFo is a a free portable C++ library to work with the PDF file format.

 PoDoFo provides classes to parse a PDF file and modify its content into memory.
 The changes can be written back to disk easily.